 In the nineteen fifties, it was planned to sound the grey warning to say that fallout was expected but not for one hour, giving citizens the opportunity to make last minute preparations.
 The idea was abandoned by the nineteen sixties and the facility was not incorporated into the newly developed carrier warning system WB600.

-The Grey warning signal would last for two and a half minutes, with the siren turning at a constant speed, the twist grip handle would open the shutter for five revolutions of the winding handle and closed for the next five, repeated for the duration of the signal.
+The Grey warning signal would last for two and a half minutes, with the siren turning at a constant speed, the operator would twist the grip handle to open the shutter for five revolutions of the winding handle and close it for the next five, this sequence was to be repeated continually for the duration of the signal.